michaelj1297/Bingo-PDF-Generator/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This application was created for the sole purpose of generating Bingo Cards in the form of PDF documents for a specific event, of which I was acquainted with the organizer.
+This application was specifically designed to generate Bingo Cards as PDF documents for a particular event, in collaboration with the event organizer.

 > [!NOTE]
 > There is an updated version of the software in the *[Version2](/../Version2/) branch*.
+For more up to date instructions, please refer to such.

 ## Project Criteria